JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 #### Quick Fix
 - Trends in posts should link to the search results for that trend #DONE

+#### Image Modal
+- Make the images be bigger and take up almost the entire screen with responsive size for phones when clicked

 ## Retweets
 - Create the retweet model #DONE